 In a large skillet, cook the meatballs for 8-10 minutes or until no pink color remains.
 Add the meatballs to the tomato sauce.
 Slowly add the whipping cream or half-and-half to the sauce and meatball mixture.

 Notes: If you’d like a richer sauce, you could add a couple of tablespoons of butter and double the cream at the end of cooking.
 On the other hand, if you’d like to lighten the recipe even more, you could substitute turkey for the ground beef.
 This would also be delicious with ground lamb instead of beef.
-All text and photographs on Never Enough Thyme are copyright protected.
-Please do not use any material from this site without obtaining prior permission.
-If you'd like to post this recipe on your site, please create your own original photographs and either re-write the recipe in your own words or link to this post.

 For the sauce: